Lithuania–Russia relations: Soviet occupation (1944-1991)

 During the occupation of Lithuania, at least 130,000 people, 70% of them women and children, were forcibly transported to labor camps and other forced settlements in remote parts of the Soviet Union, such as the Irkutsk Oblast and Krasnoyarsk Krai.
 Among the deportees were about 4,500 Poles.
 These deportations did not include Lithuanian partisans or political prisoners (approximately 150,000 people) deported to Gulag forced labor camps.
 Deportations of the civilians served a double purpose: repressing resistance to Sovietization policies in Lithuania and providing free labor in sparsely inhabited areas of the Soviet Union.
 Approximately 28,000 of Lithuanian deportees died in exile due to poor living conditions.

 In 1956 and 1957, the Supreme Soviet of the Soviet Union approved releases of larger groups of the deportees, including the Lithuanians.
-Deportees started returning in large numbers creating difficulties for local communists – deportees would petition for return of their confiscated property, were generally considered unreliable and required special surveillance.
+Deportees started returning in large numbers creating difficulties for local communists – deportees would petition for return of their confiscated property, were generally considered unreliable, and required special surveillance.
 Soviet Lithuanian officials, including Antanas Sniečkus, drafted local administrative measures prohibiting deportee return and petitioned Moscow to enact national policies to that effect.
 In May 1958, the Soviet Union revised its policy regarding the remaining deportees: all those who were not involved with the Lithuanian partisans were released, but without the right to return to Lithuania.
 The last Lithuanians—the partisan relatives and the partisans—were released only in 1960 and 1963 respectively.
-Majority of the deportees released in May 1958 and later never returned to Lithuania.
+A majority of the deportees were released in May 1958 and later never returned to Lithuania.

 About 60,000 deportees returned to Lithuania.
-Upon return, they faced further difficulties: their property was long looted and divided up by strangers, they faced discrimination for jobs and social guarantees, their children were denied higher education.
+Upon return, they faced further difficulties; their property was long looted and divided up by strangers, they faced discrimination for jobs and social guarantees, and their children were denied higher education.
 Former deportees, resistance members, and their children were not allowed to integrate into the society.
 That created a permanent group of people that opposed the regime and continued non-violent resistance.

-Lithuania restores independence
+Lithuanian restoration of independence

-Lithuania declared sovereignty on its territory on 18 May 1989 and declared independence from the Soviet Union on 11 March 1990 as the Republic of Lithuania, and was the first Soviet republic to do so.
+Lithuania declared sovereignty on its territory on 18 May 1989 and restored independence from the Soviet Union on 11 March 1990 as the Republic of Lithuania.
+It was the first Soviet republic to do so.
 All legal ties of the Soviet Union's sovereignty over the republic were cut as Lithuania declared the restitution of its independence.
 The Soviet Union claimed that this declaration was illegal, suggesting that Lithuania had to follow the process of secession mandated in the Soviet Constitution.
 Lithuania claimed that the Soviet annexation itself was illegal and claimed state continuity.
-In January 1991, during the January Events, Soviet military attempted to crack down on the Lithuanian independence, killing 4 civilians and injuring over 140.
-14 civilians were killed and over 140 were injured.
+In January 1991, during the January Events, Soviet military attempted to crack down on the Lithuanian independence, killing 14 civilians and injuring over 140.
 Following the failed 1991 Soviet coup d'état attempt, most countries recognized the Lithuanian independence, and the Soviet Union itself did that on 6 September 1991.